linxule/lqc/docs/join.md

 # Join the community

-- Please email us at [londonqualitativecommunity@gmail.com](mailto:londonqualitativecommunity@gmail.com) to join the community.
-We will send you an invitation to our community channel.
+- To join the community, Please email us at [londonqualitativecommunity@gmail.com](mailto:londonqualitativecommunity@gmail.com) or reach out to one of the committee members.
 - We are also on [LinkedIn](https://www.linkedin.com/groups/12947079/).